What to Expect

 During the summer, there are two Sunday services, at 10:00 a.m. and 5:00 p.m.

 This intimate time of worship meets in the chancel area of the church, with weekly communion by intinction (participants walk to the front and dip a wafer in the cup).
 The traditional Reformed liturgy begins with a call to worship; a corporate prayer of confession; an assurance of pardon and singing of the Gloria Patri; a prayer of illumination and scripture reading; and a sermon followed by communion.
 There is no choir at this service, though the congregation is accompanied by organ.
 While some choose to dress semi-formally, others prefer casual dress.
 Children are welcome at all services, but most families prefer the 10:30 a.m. worship.

-Held in the Sanctuary, this is our most popular service, since child care and Church School are available for babies on up.
+Held in the Sanctuary, this is our most popular service.
+Child care and Church School are available for babies on up.
 The slightly expanded liturgy includes a Chancel Talk (children’s sermon), as well as anthems, introits and choral responses sung or played by The Chancel Choir, one of our four children’s choirs, or one of our six handbell choirs.
-Communion is held the first Sunday of every month, usually by intinction, but on select Sundays the elements are served by plates to the pews.
+Communion is held the first Sunday of every month.
 Most choose to dress semi-formally at this service, though many dress casually.
 A coffee hour follows in the Edwards Room.

 The Gathering: If you prefer denim over dress shoes, T-shirts over neckties, this contemporary casual service is for you.
 The Gathering meets Sundays in the Edwards Room, next to the Sanctuary.
 A praise band leads rock- and pop-flavored music, and free coffee and snacks are available throughout the service.
 Communion by intinction is served the first Sunday each month.